troublecatstudios/noir/docs/reference/Noir/Testing/Assertions/EnumerableAssertions.md

 ### `HasLength(IAssertionContext<T>, int)`
 <!-- tc:scope public -->
 <!-- tc:version 0.0.0 -->
-Asserts that the enumerable has the expected length.
+Asserts that the enumerable contains the expected number of elements.

 ```csharp